camunda/camunda-docs-manual/content/introduction/third-party-libraries/camunda-bpm-rpa-bridge-license-book.md

 ---

-This page contains all the third-party libraries distributed with the Camunda BPM RPA Bridge.
+This page contains all the third-party libraries distributed with the Camunda Platform RPA Bridge.

 # Backend Dependencies